 Pastor Bob Burton and his wife Dana were called to serve at Holiday Shores Baptist Church in February of 1995.
 In July 2001, Pastor Bob Burton resigned to enter Home Mission work with the Southern Baptist Convention’s International Mission Board.
 In October 2001 Richard Farrow once again came to serve as interim pastor.

 In September of 2002, Rev. Wes Pinkley and his wife Melissa were called to serve Holiday Shores Baptist Church.
 Discipleship and Bible study were themes during his tenure.
 Pastor Wes resigned in July, 2013 to answer God’s call to serve as pastor at Ekron Baptist Church in Tennessee.
-Pastor Chris Stocklin and his wife Carol came to serve as interim in early 2014.
+Christopher Stocklin and his wife Carol came to serve as interim Pastor in early 2014.

 Looking to see where God is at work tends to be the theme of the future.
 We are focusing on finding God’s activity as our horizon and map, as well as striving to show the relevancy of scripture to the world.
 The Holiday Shores Baptist Church is a group of people who love the Lord, are dedicated to reaching the community and the world for Jesus Christ, and nurturing people to a closer relationship with the Savior.